vsambor/get-value-safely/README.md

 # get-value-safely
-JavaScript get nested values safely.
+JavaScript mini-library to get nested values safely.

 Assures that a value of a child chain property is returned without runtime errors.